 A potential adverse effect in the use of diuretics is that they can cause imbalances in the potassium (K+) in the ECF.
 Changes in the K+ concentration in the ECF ([K+]ECF) will affect the membrane potential of cells.
 Changes in the membrane potential will cause problems with electrical activity in the heart, nervous system, and muscles.

 If Na+ reabsorption is blocked by either loop diuretics or thiazide diuretics, this increases Na+ delivery to the cortical collecting duct, and increases Na+ reabsorption in this segment of the nephron.
 Since Na+ reabsorption is coupled to K+ secretion in the cortical collecting duct, these drugs can lead to excessive K+ secretion and hypokalemia ([K+]ECF too low).
 Loop diuretics and thiazide diuretics may be combined with potassium sparing diuretics to counteract this possibility.

 Conversely, the use of potassium-sparing diuretics could cause hyperkalemia ([K+]ECF too high).
-Drugs that interfere with the production or action of angiotensin II (ACE inhibitors, angiotensin II receptor blockers, or the direct renin inhibitor aliskiren) also have the potential to cause hyperkalemia, because they limit the production of aldosterone.
+Drugs that interfere with the production or action of angiotensin II (ACE inhibitors or angiotensin II receptor blockers) also have the potential to cause hyperkalemia, because they limit the production of aldosterone.
 Hyperkalemia is very rare when these drugs are used alone, but it is more likely when they are used in combination (for instance combining an ACE inhibitor with an angiotensin II receptor blocker).